Lafore33/searchEngine/README.md

 Also, the rerank here could be a good idea.
 Regarding the "How do the metrics change when you apply the model to function names instead of whole bodies?", I have not tried this, however, in such a case, it'd be highly dependent on the quality of function naming, which may cause issues.

-### Feedback
-First of all — thank you for creating this internship task.
-It was interesting and gave me a good challenge.
-I appreciate the effort that went into putting it together.
-Working on it allowed me to learn a lot and explore different approaches.
-I understand that there is still much work to be done to bring the project to its full potential, but I hope my submission reflects both my skills and my enthusiasm for the subject.
-I am eager to receive your feedback.
-This opportunity means a great deal to me, and I am genuinely passionate about contributing to your work.
-I look forward to the possibility of growing and learning with your team.
-Thank you again for your time, effort, and consideration.